QualiSystems/cloudshell-l1-arista-eos/README.md

 For additional information, see the [L1 Switches](http://help.quali.com/Online%20Help/9.0/Portal/Content/Admn/Cnct-Ctrl-L1-Swch.htm?Highlight=L1%20switch) online help topic.

-### **Cloudshell L1 Cisco Nexus L1 Shell**
+### **Cloudshell L1 Arista EOS L1 Shell**
-The Cloudshell L1 Cisco Nexus L1 shell provides you with the capability to communicate with network topology managed by the Cloudshell L1 Cisco Nexus switch.
+The Cloudshell L1 Arista EOS L1 shell provides you with the capability to communicate with network topology managed by the Cloudshell L1 Arista EOS switch.

 The shell allows CloudShell users to interact with the device, for example, create and modify route mappings, get device information, and more.

-For more information on the **Cloudshell L1 Cisco Nexus**, see the official **[Device Manufacturer]** product documentation.
+For more information on the **Cloudshell L1 Arista EOS**, see the official **[Device Manufacturer]** product documentation.

 ### Standard version
-The Cloudshell L1 Cisco Nexus L1 shell is based on the [**Layer 1 Switch Shell Standard**](https://github.com/QualiSystems/shell-L1-template).
+The Cloudshell L1 Arista EOS L1 shell is based on the [**Layer 1 Switch Shell Standard**](https://github.com/QualiSystems/shell-L1-template).

 ### Supported OS
 ▪ [OS Name]

 ### Requirements

-Release: **Cloudshell L1 Cisco Nexus L1 Shell**
+Release: **Cloudshell L1 Arista EOS L1 Shell**

 ▪ CloudShell version: 8.0 and above